isabella232/kendo-react-animation/docs/fade/index.md

 ### Disable Fade-Out Animations

 The Fade component allows you to disable the hiding animation, which will result in an instant element hiding.
-To disable the fade-out animation, set the `animateOnFadeOut` option to `false`.
+To disable the fade-out animation, set the [`animateOnFadeOut`]({% slug api_fade_kendouiforreact %}#animateonfadeout-booleandefault-false) option to `false`.

-By default, the `fade out` animation is disabled.
+By default, the fade-out animation is disabled.

 ```html
   <style>